The stuff I built on my own or as part of a team, from experiments and hacks to professional projects.

 To solve the usability problems, I also made a web ui and player for the catalog, but it got shut down along with the bot.

-oil and canvas code and screen
+oil and canvas code and pixels

 Being a huge indie games fan I co-organized a cozy game jam where we had a lot of fun prototyping our ideas.